 All IRB meetings are open to the public and are held the third Wednesday of each month from 3:00pm to 5:00pm in Building 85 Conference Room 102.
 The members of the board for the UWF IRB include the following representatives:

 - Chair: Dr. Carla Thompson, Professor, Educational Research and Administration

 - Dr. Ludmilla Cosio Lima, Professor, Exercise Science and Health

 - Dr. Giang-Nguyen Nguyen, Associate Professor, Teacher Education & Educational Leadership

 - Dr. Kathrine Johnson, Associate Professor, Criminal Justice

 - Dr. Lisa Blalock, Associate Professor, Psychology

-- Dr. Angela Blackburn, Interim Chairperson, Nursing
+- Dr. Angela Blackburn, Interim Chairperson, School of Nursing

 - Dr. Denice Curtis, Assistant Professor, Public Health